Industrial Revolution: Protestant work ethic

 Another theory is that the British advance was due to the presence of an entrepreneurial class which believed in progress, technology and hard work.
 The existence of this class is often linked to the Protestant work ethic and particular status of Baptists and dissenting Protestant sects, such as the Quakers and Presbyterians.
 English Dissenters were barred or discouraged from almost all public offices, as well as education at England's only two universities.
-When the restoration of the monarchy took place in 1688 and membership in the official Anglican Church became mandatory due to the Test Act, they thereupon became active in banking, manufacturing and education.
+When the restoration of the monarchy took place in 1660 and membership in the official Church of England became mandatory due to the Test Act, they thereupon became active in banking, manufacturing and education.
 The Unitarians were very involved in education, by running Dissenting Academies, where, in contrast to the universities of Oxford and Cambridge and schools such as Eton and Harrow, much attention was given to mathematics and the sciences, vital to the development of manufacturing technologies.

 Historians sometimes consider this social factor to be important.
 While members of these sects were excluded from certain circles of the government, they were considered fellow Protestants by many in the middle class, such as financiers or other businessmen.
 Given this tolerance and the supply of capital, the natural outlet for more enterprising members of these sects was in new opportunities in the technologies created in the wake of the scientific revolution of the 17th century.